Post overview: Best things to do in Porto, Portugal

 If you’d like to skip the boat, you can easily get to the Douro Valley from Porto via public transportation.
 The scenic drive takes less than two hours and it’s hard to imagine a better way to spend a relaxing afternoon.

 You’ll mostly find Porto produced in this charming hills, but it’s not too hard to come across robust reds and delicate whites.
 There’s something for everyone!

 We had a handful of memorable meals in Port.
 Below is a list of restaurants that truly stood out to us, these are places we would return in a heartbeat.

-Casa Guedes: A very popular restaurant for some of the best sandwiches we’ve ever had in our lives, this is a can’t miss spot for a quick and cheap bite while visiting Porto.
+Casa Guedes: A very popular restaurant for sandwiches, this is a can’t-miss spot for a quick and cheap bite while visiting Porto.

 Cantinho do Avillez: It’s impossible to find a “best things to do in Porto” list that doesn’t mention Cantinho do Avillez and there’s a reason for it – this place is one of the best restaurants in Porto!
 We had the octopus dish and cocktails, the entire experience was such a treat and we can’t wait to go back.

 Best Things to Do in Porto, Portugal (Post Summary)